connxio/docs/docs/integrations/transformation/data-collection.md

 # Data Collection

 Connxio supports various forms of [orchestration](/getting-started/core-concepts) most prominent among them is enrichment and this is fueled by *data collection*.
 Data collection refers to the act of getting data over HTTP as a transformations tep.
-This enables customers to collect data from all resources that support HTTP and use them within transformations, [variable replacements](/connxio-portal/variables/variable-replacement) and url generation.
+This enables customers to collect data from all resources that support HTTP and use them within transformations, [Connxio Macro Language](/integrations/cxmal/connxio-macro-language) and url generation.
 This page describes how to use and configure data collection.

 ## Limitations and External demands